Α-Lactalbumin: Functions

+PCOS

-PCOS: Polycystic Ovary Syndrome (PCOS) is one disease that higher levels of alpha-La have been linked with relieving symptoms.
-This condition is closely linked with gut dysbiosis caused by inflammation of the intestinal lining and a microbiota imbalance.
-Alpha-lactalbumin promotes healthy bacterial strains such as Lactobacillus acidophilus, Bifidobacterium short, and Bifidobacterium longum.
+Polycystic ovary syndrome (PCOS) is one disease that higher levels of α-lactalbumin have been linked with relieving symptoms.
+This condition is closely linked with gut dysbiosis caused by inflammation of the intestinal lining and a microbiota imbalance. α-Lactalbumin promotes healthy bacterial strains such as Lactobacillus acidophilus, Bifidobacterium short, and Bifidobacterium longum.
 These bacteria produce short chain fatty acids (SCFA) which improve the gut biome.
-In a controlled study, the group that ate a diet higher in alpha-lactalbumin experienced a decrease in symptoms associated with PCOS, and higher levels of healthy bacteria.
-While there isn’t a cure for this condition, this could be a short-term remedy.
+In a controlled study, the group that ate a diet higher in α-lactalbumin experienced a decrease in symptoms associated with PCOS, and higher levels of healthy bacteria.
+While there is not a cure for this condition, this could be a short-term remedy.